Frequently Asked Questions

 I do not teach: portrait photography, wedding photography, flash photography, or studio lighting.
 I do not believe in teaching subjects in which I have little to no experience or expertise.

 I can offer basic lessons in Adobe Photoshop, which is my preferred image editor.
+I have a working knowledge of Adobe Lightroom Classic and Affinity Photo.
 I do not teach advanced techniques.

 Workshops - DAM & PM